Dr Voyageur - Budget Travel Tips Home Page

 At times, clouds and fog may hamper your views at such high elevations, but you see enough to make this trip worthwhile on any day.

-Gray Line of Denver also offers a wonderful day trip to the Garden of the Gods, an area of fabulous colourful rock formations and vistas, as well as Pikes Peak, near Colorado Springs.
+In Denver you can also book a wonderful day trip to the Garden of the Gods, an area of fabulous colourful rock formations and vistas, as well as Pikes Peak, near Colorado Springs.

 To climb Pikes Peak, you use a Swiss-style cog railway to ascend to over 14,000 feet in elevation.